 Meemom’s, named after the owner’s grandma, is the french toast restaurant I spent most of summer ‘16 at.
-I began as a hostess on May 17, welcoming new customers and seating them, as well as answering the phone and recording take-out orders at the front of the restaurant.
+I began as a hostess on May 17, welcoming new customers and seating them, as well as answering the phone and recording take-out orders.
 The hostess who trained me would buss (clean) tables in her free time, so I quickly learned to buss and host simultaneously, and ended up being promoted to barista by the end of my first week.

 After mastering the espresso machine, I moved to the floor and was taught to serve.
 I memorized the proper greeting to use when first approaching a table, and learned how to multitask by giving equal attention to every table in my section – nearly simultaneously.
 Rather than taking an order and rushing to input it through the computer in the back, I realized I had to check on my other tables first, making a mental list of items asked for so that I could deliver everything on my next trip back to the floor.

 At first, I sucked.
 I forgot orders, inputted them wrong, attempted to serve incomplete dishes, and otherwise created countless small disasters.
 I had a tough time focusing on one task long enough to complete it when there were five others calling my name.
 Just when I started to get the hang of serving, the manager asked to speak with me.
 It was June 27.